 Factual Reporting: HIGH

-Founded in 2004 by Ben Lerer, the Thrillist is a media website covering food, drink, travel and entertainment.
-The website covers major cities in the USA, as well as Canada and Europe.
-The Thrillist does not provide an about or contact page, however they do list the authors names with a link to their Twitter handle.
+Founded in 2004 by Ben Lerer, the Thrillist is a media website covering food, drink, travel, and entertainment.
+The website covers major cities in the USA, Canada, and Europe.
+The Thrillist does not provide an about or contact page; however, they list the author’s names with a link to their Twitter handle.

 Funded by / Ownership

-In 2016, the Thrillist merged with The Dodo, Nowthis News and The Seeker to form Group Nine Media.
+In 2016, the Thrillist merged with The Dodo, Nowthis News, and The Seeker to form Group Nine Media.
 At the time of the merger, Discovery Inc. invested 100 million dollars into Group Nine Media.
+Vox Media currently owns them.
 The website generates revenue through advertising and sponsored content.

 Analysis / Bias

-In review, Thrillist publishes news pertaining to food, travel and entertainment.
-They list major cities across the USA, Canada and Europe and then provides information about what to do in those locations.
-For example, if you click on Atlanta you will see articles such as this: Everything You Need to Do in Atlanta This Weekend.
+In review, Thrillist publishes news about food, travel, and entertainment.
+They list major cities across the USA, Canada, and Europe and then provide information about what to do in those locations.
+For example, if you click on Atlanta, you will see articles like this: Everything You Need to Do in Atlanta This Weekend.
 This article provides information and links regarding events occurring within Atlanta.
-Under the Food and Drink tab you will find articles reviewing different foods, products and restaurants.
+Under the Food and Drink tab, you will find articles reviewing different foods, products, and restaurants.

-Editorially, the Thrillist does not typically report on politics, however they occasionally mock President Trump such as this: The President’s ‘Hamberders’ Boast Has Become a Hilarious Meme.
-Furthermore, they frequently report on LGBTQ events and provide options for entertainment and safety such as this: The Most LGBTQ-Friendly City in Every Red State in America.
+Editorially, the Thrillist does not typically report on politics; however, they occasionally mock former President Trump like this: The President’s ‘Hamberders’ Boast Has Become a Hilarious Meme.
+Furthermore, they frequently report on LGBTQ events and provide options for entertainment and safety, such as this: The Most LGBTQ-Friendly City in Every Red State in America.
 In general, the Thrillist reports on entertainment with minimal bias.
 Politically they lean left and source their information properly.